Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Introduction

-\paragraph{Organizations} The rest of this paper is organized as follows.
-In section \ref{sec:2}, we provide an overview of the notations that appeared throughout the paper and present the preliminary concepts and properties of mixing matrix, conservative field, and differential inclusion.
-In section \ref{sec:3}, we revisit our proposed framework \eqref{Eq_Framework} for decentralized stochastic subgradient methods, and establish the global convergence by linking it with the dynamics of its corresponding differential inclusion.
-In Section \ref{sec:4} we demonstrate how several decentralized stochastic subgradient methods can be unified within our framework, and develop the convergence properties for these methods.
-We present numerical experiments of analyzed decentralized subgradient methods in decentralized training nonsmooth neural networks in Section \ref{sec:6}.
-In the last section, We draw conclusions and discuss some possible future research directions.
+The rest of this paper is organized as follows.
+In Section \ref{sec:2}, we present some basic notations and definitions.
+In Section \ref{sec:3}, we stipulate some assumptions for our proposed framework \eqref{Eq_Framework}, and establish convergence results under different noise settings by linking it with the dynamics of its corresponding differential inclusion.
+In Section \ref{sec:4}, we demonstrate that framework \eqref{Eq_Framework} covers major existing decentralized stochastic subgradient-based methods, which inherit the convergence properties from \eqref{Eq_Framework} and avoid infinitely many spurious critical points.
+Numerical experiments regarding analyzed decentralized subgradient-based methods are presented in Section \ref{sec:6}.
+In the last section, we draw conclusions and discuss possible future research directions.